tsuna-server/build-server-ansible/README.md

 (venv) $ ansible-playbook -i production -l <hostname or group name> sites.yml
 ```

-## Patterns of tasks that you might want to run
+# Tags
-This section explains patterns of specifying tags and other options that you might want to run.
+This section explains patterns of specifying `--tags` (or `--skip-tags`) that you might want to specify frequently.

-### Run all tasks
+## Specifying no tags -> Run all tasks
-If you want to run all tasks in this ansible, you should not specify any tags.
+If you want to run all tasks in this ansible, you can specify no tags.
-You can specify nodes of controller or compute at `<hostname or group name>`.

 * Run all tasks
 ```
-$ # (Without any tags should be specified)
 $ ansible-playbook -i production -l <hostname or group name> sites.yml
 ```

-### Skip modifying hosts
+## Skip modifying hosts
 If you want to skip modifying `/etc/hosts` by this ansible-playbook because you already prepare it on your own for example, you can specify a tag like below.
 You can specify nodes of controller or compute at `<hostname or group name>`.